musings on duty and purpose by Shuli J. '22, MEng '23

 At the same time, too, there was so much else going on — I was constantly delighted by new realizations about this place I would call home, and I felt a drive to be social, to make friends, and to participate in class events that wouldn’t come around again.

-Now I know 1) your academic advisor will show you; 2) yes — go to the closet and get another roll and it will pop right into the holder; 3) go out through building 14 and cross the dot and this place feels like a home and not a brief and wild summer camp, and so I’m starting to be able to hear myself — not other people, but myself — think again.
+Now I know the answers to those questions,01 1) your academic advisor will show you; 2) yes — go to the closet and get another roll and it will pop right into the holder; 3) go out through building 14 and cross the dot and this place feels like a home and not a brief and wild summer camp, and so I’m starting to be able to hear myself — not other people, but myself — think again.

 And what I’m thinking, apparently, is a lot of much bigger questions.
 Questions like, “what does it really mean to exist in this world as an adult” and “what do I owe to the people around me and the world in general” and “what should I be taking away from my time here at MIT?”